techgrounds/cloud-assignments-hollowearthyes/README.md

 # 🌟 Welcome to My Techgrounds Cloud Engineering Portfolio! 🚀

 ## 🎓 About Me
 Hey there!
-I'm **[Your Name]**, a passionate explorer of the digital realm and a student at **Techgrounds**. 🌈 Join me on my exhilarating journey as I delve into the world of cloud engineering and unlock the secrets of the cloud!
+I'm **Sam**, a passionate explorer of the digital realm and a student at **Techgrounds**. 🌈 Join me on my exhilarating journey as I delve into the world of cloud engineering and unlock the secrets of the cloud!

 ## 🌩️ What I've Learned
 During my time at Techgrounds, I've immersed myself in the fascinating world of cloud engineering.
 Here are some of the key highlights: